oscarlai1998/tp/docs/team/kewenlok.md

       modules accordingly to show an accurate results on the module status and whether it can be taken next.

 1. Implemented `ListCommand` class with [Oscar](https://github.com/oscarlai1998).
-    * The `ListCommand` class is implemented to execute the operations related to `list` feature.
-It allows the user to view the modules available in the current application based on provided options.
-I programmed the `available` and list by `module type` options' logic.
+    * I programmed the `available` and list by `module type` options' logic.
 For the `available` option, I check through the untaken prerequisites of all modules and display only the modules where all their prerequisites are satisfied.
 As for the `module type` option, I filter out modules which matches the specified module type and display them to the user.

 1. Designed and implemented underlying logic for prerequisites processing.
     * I added an `ArrayList` for the respective prerequisite information to track to each module for efficient processing.
 Each